dartsim/dart/.github/ISSUE_TEMPLATE.md

-> If you want to report a bug or request assistance please use the following template.
+> If you are reporting a bug, please use the following template.

 ---

-### Bug Report / Assistance Request
+### Bug Report
 Please answer the following questions for yourself before submitting an issue.

 - [ ] I checked the [documentation](http://dartsim.github.io/) and found no answer.